-Once a practice unit is selected for review, the professional services rendered by it during the immediately preceding financial year shall be subject to review.
+Once a practice unit is selected for review, its attestation engagement records pertaining to the immediately preceding financial year shall be subjected to review.

 The Review shall focus on:

-- (i) Compliance with Technical Standards - (ii) Quality of Reporting - (iii) Office systems and procedures with regard to compliance of services including appropriate infrastructure. - (iv) Training Programs for staff (including trainees) concerned, including appropriate infrastructure.
+- I. Compliance with Technical Standards. - II.
+Quality of Reporting or Attestation services. - III.
+Office systems and procedures with regard to compliance of services including appropriate infrastructure. - IV.
+Training and capacity building Programs for staff (particularly, the Apprentice Trainees)